prabakaranc98/patterns/README.md

 - Bayesian Inference Connections with AI - Prof. Misra's Paper
 - mHC by Deepseek
 - World Models
+- Continous Learning

+- will be make it like a weekly seminar read/ explorations and answering some of the questions

 I am trying to figue out/ answer myself a question : What are the underlying pattern/common thread, so that we can understand build better.